3elk4/Reinforcement-Learning/README.md

 ![qlearningmaze](https://github.com/3elk4/Reinforcement-Learning/assets/33397049/146d30a9-397c-4cc1-b786-1f6976a45eb8)

 Algorithms can be used in any type of maze, but it's not reccomended to build very big environments.
-These types of technics are mostly based on Q-table and large mazes can cause problems with efficiency and memory.
+These types of techniques are mostly based on Q-table and large mazes can cause problems with efficiency and memory.

 Some of gifs shows not only how snake is moving but alse Q-table of given environment.